What Does Your Accountant Need to Do Your Taxes?

 Self-employed people who are responsible for their own health insurance coverage might be able to deduct 100 percent of their premium cost.
-This deduction gets taken off your adjusted gross income and not as an itemized deduction.
+This deduction is an adjustment to income, not an itemized deduction.

 Teachers often have out of pocket expenses associated with things they buy for their classroom.

-The IRS allows K-12 teachers to deduct up to $250 for materials.
-This gets deducted from right from their income taxes with itemizing the deduction.
+The IRS allows K-12 teachers to deduct up to $250 for unreimbursed expenses for materials.
+This gets deducted from their income taxes with itemizing the deduction.

 College students are not the only people who can deduct education expenses from their taxes.
 Graduates pursuing continuing education are covered too.

-Students of any age can benefit from the Lifetime Learning credit which takes 20 percent off, or up to $2000, of the first $10,000 spent on higher education.
-This taxes is not available at higher income levels but does not have an age cap.
+Students of any age can benefit from the Lifetime Learning credit which is 20 percent of the first $10,000, up to $2000, spent on higher education.
+This credit is not available at higher income levels but does not have an age cap.

 What Do Tax Accountants Do?